-The majority of road fatalities in France occurred on rural roads (60%).
-This percentage is slightly higher than in the European Union as a whole (52%).
+The majority of road fatalities in France occurred on rural roads (59%).
+This percentage is slightly higher than in the European Union as a whole (51%).

-Over the past ten years, the number of fatalities and serious injuries in France have increased significantly on motorways.
-In the European Union the number of fatalities on motorways remained stable over the same period.
+Over the past ten years, the number of serious injuries in France have increased on motorways and the number of fatalities remained stable.
+In the European Union the number of fatalities on motorways shows a small decrease over the same period.